 German Sheprador will get excited at first but will sleep most of the way on longer journeys.

-It is very important that you’ve packed enough food, water, and poop bags to last at least an entire day to avoid any inconvenience later on.
+You must have packed enough food, water, and poop bags to last at least an entire day to avoid any inconvenience later on.

 It is preferable if you make stops every two hours or so on longer journeys to help your dog cope and free its legs for a while before getting on the road again.